 Build a solid base for learning by focusing on the 4Rs in the early years.
 Focus your energies on reading, ‘riting, ‘rithmetic and religion above all else.
 If you’re needing suggestions I highly recommend All About Reading and Spelling, a solid maths program such as Singapore Maths or mathsonline.
 I also recommend daily handwriting, using pencil grips and Startwrite or similar programs, while supervising to ensure correct grip and formation.
-Religion will be specific according to your beliefs.

 Once the foundation is solid, it’s time for your child to broaden their horizons.
 Ensure that they have a knowledge base across a breadth of topics.
 Whilst we want to, and should foster our child’s passions and interests they also need to be introduced to areas that may not be of their choosing to ensure they are well rounded in their education.
 Many a child has homed in on their passions and shown all indications of having found their career path only to do a 360 degree turn at the last minute and follow a path elsewhere.
-We need to ensure our child is sufficiently skilled and experienced in all areas for a possible ‘about face’.
+We need to ensure our child is sufficiently skilled and experienced in all areas for a possible about face.

 The truth is that you won’t know everything your child may need to or want to know, particularly as they grow older.
 Don’t feel daunted because you can outsource.
 Outsourcing includes online classes, correspondence units, hiring tutors/teachers, finding mentors and various other avenues.
 You are still the primary educator of your child, you are simply finding resources to fulfil a need.